 - Really most Unblack Metal is mostly about what will happen to you in Hell if you aren't a good Christian.
 Basically a Logic Bomb for Jack Chick

 - Although Antestor manages to pull it off rather well.
 Having just as many songs about despair, helplessness and suicide as they do about Jesus and God helps.
 And musically, they're regarded by many secular BM fans as one of the best Black Metal bands out there (by many of those who aren't part of the church-burning Serious Business portion of BM fandom, anyway).
-Funny enough, the drummer on their most recent album is from, of all bands, Mayhem (yes, THAT Mayhem).
+Funny enough, the drummer on their 2012 album Omen is from, of all bands, Mayhem (yes, that Mayhem).

 - Theocracy is a Christian Progressive Power Metal band.

 - Black Sabbath.
 No, really, just listen to the lyrics for their classic "After Forever":

 'Could it be you're afraid of what your friends might say if they knew you believe in God above?
 They should realize before they criticize that God is the only way to love.'

 - Skillet started out with songs that were not at all subtle about worshiping Jesus, but eventually turned their sound more mainstream, switching to lyrics that were kind of about Jesus.
 Lead singer John Cooper has stated in interviews that it is the band's desire to be relevant to Christians and non-Christians alike, but they're still very much a Christian band.
 Given that they still (as of 2009, at least) read from the Bible during concerts, that seems to indeed be the case and John does preach too.